 Continuing south down the peninsula (the little road on the east side affords glorious views across the Kibrannan Sound to Arran and also the pretty village of Carradale) you will come to Campbeltown and Machrihanish, where there is a magnificent beach much beloved of kayakers and surfers and an excellent golf course.
 Garden enthusiasts will enjoy a visit to the NT Crarae Gardens about 20 miles away near Minard on Loch Fyne.

 The unspoilt marshland of Moine Mhor is home to a large variety of birds, while canoeing, kayaking and dinghy sailing can also be enjoyed nearby (there is a slipway at the end of Crinan Ferry).
 Guests can also enjoy a good variety of pubs and eating places in the towns and villages round about.

 Local Events and Attractions

 Please note: while we make every effort to be as accurate as possible, the actual position of the cottage indicated on the map above and the proximity of the amenities in the Local Info section cannot be guaranteed to be precise and should be used as a guide only.

 Bathroom with bath, WC and wash basin

-Utility room/secure storage area with washing machine, tumble drier and deep freeze
+Utility room/secure storage area with washing machine, tumble drier and large fridge-freezer

 Open plan sitting room/dining area with open fire, TV/V/BlueRay, iPod docking station and CD player.

-Kitchen with two ring induction hob, electric Aga, dishwasher and microwave etc.
+Kitchen with electric range cooker (Rangemaster) with induction hob, dishwasher and microwave etc.